"Stay with me; I want to be alone."

 I had lost him.

-The words on my computer seemed more accusing than comforting as they screamed, “You are valid.”
+The words on my computer screen seemed more accusing than comforting as they screamed, “You are valid.”
 I snapped the lid shut and headed downstairs for a glass of water.
 When I rounded the corner, I found my mom sitting at the kitchen table, a stack of papers spread in front of her as she stared straight ahead at the wall.
 She jerked, then looked over at me, a tentative smile and red eyes turning my way.

 “Hana,” she said.
 “I haven’t seen much of you these past few days.
 How are you?”